MicrosoftEdge/MicrosoftEdge-Documentation/f12-devtools-guide/console/console-error-and-status-codes/README.md

 [Some information relates to pre-released product which may be substantially modified before it's commercially released.
 Microsoft makes no warranties, express or implied, with respect to the information provided here.]

-Use this reference to interpret error messages shown in the  [Console](./console/) and the [Debugger](./debugger/) in Internet Explorer 11.
+Use this reference to interpret error messages shown in the  [Console](./console/) and the [Debugger](./debugger/) in Microsoft Edge.
+Link to your sites error or warning codes in the F12 Developer Tools Console, for example [SEC7131](#SEC7131).

 ## Introduction
 When you're debugging with F12 developer tools, error codes such as `SEC7111` or `HTML1114` are shown in the Console and the Debugger tools.